malcolmsailor/efficient_rhythms/docs/settings.md

     conditions (e.g., <a href="#max_interval">`max_interval`</a>, etc.),
     the algorithm will try to find a non-chord-tone that works.

-    -   Note that not all chord tone behaviour is controlled by this setting, however.
+    -   Note that not all chord tone behavior is controlled by this setting, however.
 Some settings (such as those that begin "force\_chord\_tone") apply regardless.
 To disable all chord tone behavior entirely, use